kavania2002/e-commerce_REST_API/README.md

 - Passport : For authentication purpose
 - dotenv : To Store the API keys
 - cors : To fetch API from trusted sources

+## Future Ideas

+- GET /auth/login to get user details
+- Maybe user can like/dislike or give rating to a product
+- Add more details in the product (such as images, ratings)
+- If we move further, maybe it would be great a payment system